LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PasswordlessLoginVerification-get-">Passwordless Login Verification (GET)</h4>
  This API is used to verify the Passwordless Login verification link.
-Note: If you are using Passwordless Login by Phone you will need to use the Passwordless Login Phone Verification API [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/passwordless-login/passwordless-login-verification)
+Note: If you are using Passwordless Login by Phone you will need to use the Passwordless Login Phone Verification API

 ```java